-As you may know, following the latest government advice, the connexion has advised that worship in Methodist Churches should be suspended for the time being.
+As you may know, following government advice, the connexion advised that worship in Methodist Churches should be suspended for the time being.
 This we have, sadly, done.
-Thus, there will be no public Sunday services in any of the Churches in the Circuit for the moment.
+Thus, there have been no public Sunday services in any of the Churches in the Circuit for several months.
+Grange Church has held a weekly streamed service since then.

 A newsletter from Jo can be found here.